Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 Is whose responsibility?

-We burn the gas the oil the coal
+We burn the oil the coal the gas

 Release the CO2